venice-timones/phylodynamic-workflow-1/04-qualityCheckSequences/input/README.md

 # Folder for input
 Put here the input files.
+This works one set at a time.

+Input:

+* One sequence file `.fasta`
+* One metadata file `.tsv`